Geometric Design and Gait Co-Optimization for Soft Continuum Robots Swimming at Low and High Reynolds Numbers: Numerical Results

 Fig.~\ref{fig:efficiency} illustrates the optimal design-and-gait efficiencies of different continuum swimmers at low and high Re.
 Overall, the three-link swimmer exhibits lower efficiency, while the two-shape-mode swimmer with optimal design-and-gait demonstrates high efficiency, even when compared to systems with higher degrees of freedom.
 For swimming at low Re, we consider the dissipated power metrics based on the Riemannian metrics of the system's shape velocity.
 In this scenario, the serpenoid swimmer performs similarly to the optimal two-shape-mode swimmer.
 Notably, the optimal design of the two-shape-mode swimmer achieves an efficiency nearly equivalent to that of an infinitely flexible swimmer.
-This similar efficiency highlights the utility of considering design-and-gait co-optimization---only two actuators with the optimal design-and-gait are needed to achieve the same efficiency as a swimmer with infinite degrees of freedom.
+This similar efficiency indicates that two shape modes encoding appropriate traveling waves, combined with effective gait modulation, are sufficient to convert all joint actuation power into propulsion without incurring additional dissipation from internal cancellation.
+This result highlights the utility of considering design-and-gait co-optimization---only two actuators with the optimal design-and-gait are needed to achieve the same efficiency as a swimmer with infinite degrees of freedom.

 For swimming at high Re, we consider the covariant acceleration metric related to the square of the active force applied to the system, which accounts for the dynamics.
 In this case, the optimal design-and-gait of the two-shape-mode swimmer shows significant efficiency improvements over the serpenoid swimmer, while adding more shape modes results in similar or decreased efficiency due to the additional cost of the extra degrees of freedom.\footnote{Note that the gait cycle is ultimately a circle immersed in shape space, and circles can inherently be described by two phase variables.
 More than two shape modes serves to handle cases where the cycle is potato-chip-shaped in the infinite-mode shape space.} The efficiency peak at the two-shape-mode again demonstrates the practicality of our approach---design-and-gait co-optimization can achieve a good balance between the number of actuators and efficiency.